BryanHogan/bryanhogan/src/pages/blog/why-we-sleep.md

 Around 8 hours of sleep are a good benchmark for many.
 How much sleep each person wants and needs is highly individual.
 There are many people that need less or more.
 Give yourself enough sleep opportunity and don't force yourself to sleep more than "needed", if you feel refreshed and wake after 7 1/2 hours of sleep then continue doing so if that works for you.
 But if you need more than 8 hours of sleep also give yourself the opportunity to do so.
 If you feel chronically tired even after trying to improve sleep hygiene consult a doctor.

-Quotes
+## Quotes

 While reading the book I found valuable and entertaining passages I would like to share.
-Important Quotes

-    "With our rich new scientific understanding of sleep, we no longer have to ask why sleep is good for us.
+<small><q>With our rich new scientific understanding of sleep, we no longer have to ask why sleep is good for us.
 Instead, we can't help but wonder if there are biological functions that don't conducive to good sleep.
-So far, thousands of studies have shown otherwise." claim."
+So far, thousands of studies have shown otherwise.</q></small>

-    "The overnight work of REM sleep, which normally assimilates complex memory knowledge, had been interfered with by the alcohol.
+<small><q>The overnight work of REM sleep, which normally assimilates complex memory knowledge, had been interfered with by the alcohol.
 More surprising, perhaps, was the realization that the brain is not done processing that knowledge after the first night of sleep.
-Memories remain perilously vulnerable to any disruption of sleep (including that from alcohol) even up to three nights after learning, despite two full nights of natural sleep prior."
+Memories remain perilously vulnerable to any disruption of sleep (including that from alcohol) even up to three nights after learning, despite two full nights of natural sleep prior.</q></small>

-Entertaining Quotes

-    "But my favorite is the shredder.
+<small><q>But my favorite is the shredder.
 At night, you slide paper bills (e.g. $20) in front of the clock.
 When the alarm goes off in the morning, you have less time to wake up.
-Turn off the alarm before it starts shredding your money."
+Turn off the alarm before it starts shredding your money.</q></small>

-    "Things get even more interesting when birds group together.
+<small><q>Things get even more interesting when birds group together.
 In some species, many of the birds in a flock will sleep with both halves of the brain at the same time.
 How do they remain safe from threat?
 The answer is truly ingenious.
 The flock will first line up in a row.
 With the exception of the birds at each end of the line, the rest of the group will allow both halves of the brain to indulge in sleep.
 Those at the far left and right ends of the row aren’t so lucky.
 They will enter deep sleep with just one half of the brain (opposing in each), leaving the corresponding left and right eye of each bird wide open.
 In doing so, they provide full panoramic threat detection for the entire group, maximizing the total number of brain halves that can sleep within the flock.
-At some point, the two end-guards will stand up, rotate 180 degrees, and sit back down, allowing the other side of their respective brains to enter deep sleep."
+At some point, the two end-guards will stand up, rotate 180 degrees, and sit back down, allowing the other side of their respective brains to enter deep sleep.</q></small>

-My Thoughts On "Why We Sleep" By Matthew Walker
+<h2 class="highlight-header gradient-background">My Thoughts On "Why We Sleep" By Matthew Walker<h2>

 Most of the content for this post here has been inspired from "Why We Sleep" by Matthew Walker.
 Is Why We Sleep Worth Reading?